Gundlachia (gastropod)

-Gundlachia is a genus of minute freshwater snails or limpets, aquatic pulmonate gastropod mollusks in the family Planorbidae, the ram's horn snails and their allies.
+Gundlachia is a genus of minute freshwater snails or limpets, aquatic pulmonate gastropod molluscs in the family Planorbidae, the ram's horn snails and their allies.

-The generic name is in honor of Cuban naturalist Juan Gundlach (1810-1896).
+The generic name is in honor of Cuban naturalist Juan Gundlach (1810–1896).

 Anatomy

 These animals have a pallial lung, as do all pulmonate snails, but they also have a false gill or "pseudobranch".
 This serves as a gill as, in their non-tidal habitat, these limpets never reach the surface for air.